· Embed · 14 min read

 No-Code Integration

 One of the biggest advantages of Templated's embed solution is how easily it integrates with no-code platforms.
 You don't need extensive HTML or JavaScript knowledge to add powerful document editing capabilities to your application.
+This also makes it an ideal tool for website design companies that create customized web experiences for clients.

 Embedding in Bubble.io